How much is your case worth?Get a free case evaluation

 Statistics Regarding Prescription Drug Usage and Auto Accidents

 Most of the accidents involving prescription drug usage are caused by older people.
-According to statistics by the National Institute of Drug abuse, around 25 percent of drugged drivers in fatal accidents were elderly individuals over the age of 50.
+According to California car accident statistics by the National Institute of Drug abuse, around 25% of drugged drivers in fatal accidents were elderly individuals over the age of 50.

 Drugs don’t easily break down in elderly individuals similar to younger teens.
 Moreover, older people are more likely to take prescription drugs at the wrong times or the wrong amount.
 These factors increase the likelihood of an accident.